willr42/coder-portfolio/term1/WilliamRobertson_T1A1.md

 William Robertson

+# Workbook Questions

 # Q1: **Identify** and **explain** common and important components and concepts of web development markup languages

 Currently, web development is compromised of three different languages. **HTML**, or HyperText Markup Language, which represents a document's structure.
-MDN describes this as "a basic building block of the web" (1), as without HTML, there is no content to be displayed on the page.
+MDN describes this as "a basic building block of the web" (MDN Web Docs, 2018), as without HTML, there is no content to be displayed on the page.
 This isn't necessarily true with newer approaches to web content, which involve fetching content after an initial HTML page has been received, using JavaScript.

 ## HTML